tc39/proposal-dynamic-modules/README.md

 ## Preserving the order of evaluation for Dynamic Module Records

 This proposal introduces the `"pending"` resolution value when calling `ResolveExport()` for a Dynamic Module Record.
+Additionally, this proposal introduces a new internal slot `[[PendingImportEntries]]` on Source Text Module Records that can be used to track down the import entries that are coming from Dynamic Module Records that hasn't been evaluated yet.
+As a result, a Dynamic Module Record can resolve to `"pending"` during the `ModuleDeclarationInstantiation()` phase to signal that the validation or assertion about the bindings should be deferred to the ModuleEvaluation() phase for the Source Text Module Record importing from a Dynamic Module Record.

-This simple change allow us to identify, during the linking phase, a binding that could potentially be in TDZ and does not require explicit assertion during this phase.
+These changes allow us to identify, during the linking phase, a binding that could potentially be in TDZ and does not require explicit assertion during this phase.
 As a result, we can defer the evaluation of a Dynamic Module Record to preserve the execution order, and we do so under the assumption that the imported bindings from the corresponding environment record is in TDZ until it gets populated by the Dynamic Module Record.

 ## Enabling Circular Dependencies with Dynamic Module Records